mikebharris/BAMS/README.md

 BAMS is a classic console application that strives to use the keyboard to do things as much as possible.
 To this end a set of different function and other control keys on a standard PC or Macintosh keyboard has been chosen to help you navigate the program.
 We have striven to make the same key do the same kind of thing on every screen where it's used.
 The operations of the keys are as follows:

-* F1 - Return to the BAM Home Screen (available on all screens about from the Home Screen itself).
+* F1 - Return to the BAMS Home Screen (available on all screens except from the Home Screen itself).
 * F2 - Enter/Search for and View a given attendee already in the system.
 * F3 - Add a new attendee to the system.
 * F4 - Edit a given attendee already in the system.